apple/foundationdb/documentation/sphinx/source/authorization.rst

 but must not be configured to use the client's own certificates and keys.
 More concretely, the client's ``TLS_CA_FILE`` must include the server's root CA certificate, but the client must not be configured with its own ``TLS_CERTIFICATE_FILE`` or ``TLS_KEY_FILE``, neither programmatically nor by environment variable.
-Before performing a tenant data read or update, a client must set transaction option ``AUTHORIZATION_TOKEN`` with the token string as argument.
+Before performing a tenant data read or update, a client must set ``AUTHORIZATION_TOKEN`` transaction option with the token string as argument.
 It is the client's responsibility to keep the token up-to-date, by timely assigning a new token to the transaction object.

+.. note:: The TLS authentication mode of an untrusted client is similar to how typical web browsers connect to TLS-enabled web services.
+          They authenticate the server using their bundle of trusted root CA certificates, but they do not authenticate themselves to the server.

 Public Key Rotation
 ===================